 While UCLA strongly encourages MSW students to expand their experience beyond past or present social work agencies where they have worked, students can petition for their 2nd Year placement to take place in their current place of employment.
 That said, the following conditions must be met without exception.
-The agency must be able to: 1) provide a learning experience that differs from the current work duties; 2) provide a substantial learning experience that aligns with all identified CSWE competencies and UCLA MSW requirements; and, 3) provide a qualified field instructor who can provide educational supervision and who is not the student's current work supervisor.
+The agency must be able to provide a substantial learning experience that aligns with all identified CSWE competencies and UCLA MSW requirements and provide a qualified field instructor who can provide educational supervision. • Field education supervision may be provided by the same supervisor if field education supervision is distinct from employment supervision and the supervisor meets the requirements of Accreditation Standard 3.3.6.